Apollo3zehn/PythonHealthChecker/README.md

                  --interval 300 --config myconfig.conf
 ```

-### 4.3 Create your own config
+### 3.3 Create your own config

+The sample configuration (```testconfig.conf```) is part of this project and only intended for testing purposes.

-The app uses a simple config file, which should start with the shown ```# notifications``` section to setup the smtp / e-mail notification.
+It is recommended to create your own configuration file and pass the path to the app via ```--config <path to my config>```.
+This file should start with the shown ```# notifications``` section to setup the smtp / e-mail notification.
 This section is optional and only required when you would like to get notified by mail:

 ```ini
 # notifications